 3 + 4

-To run the code, make sure the cursor is on this line.
+To run the code, make sure the cursor is on the same line as the text.
 You can place it anywhere on the line as long as nothing is selected.
-Either of two following actions will cause Acrobat to run the code.
+Either of the two following actions will cause Acrobat to run the code.

-- If your keyboard has a number pad, you can use the Enter key on the number pad without pressing the Control (Command on Mac) key.
+• If your keyboard has a number pad, you can use the Enter key on the number pad without pressing the Control (Command on Mac) key.
+Macintosh's have the additional issue of keyboard configuration mentioned earlier.

-Acrobat displays the result of the execution on the next available line, Figure 3.
+Acrobat displays the result of the execution on the next available line, also shown in Figure 4.

-Figure 3 Simple Calculation in the Console window
+Figure 4 — Simple Calculation in the Console Window

-Sometimes the result of an operation is not so clean, or obvious.
-Let’s try something that doesn’t have such a well-defined result.
-Enter the following line in the Console window and run it:
+Acrobat always attempts to convert the result of an execution into text so that it can be displayed.
+Sometimes the result of an operation is not as clean or obvious as a number.
+Let's try something that doesn't have such a well-defined result.
+Enter the following line in the Console Window and run it:

 3/0

-This calculation has an obvious mathematical error, but Acrobat JavaScript doesn’t display an error message.
-Instead, as shown in Figure 4, it displays the word “Infinity.”
-So, a mathematical calculation can create a result that is not a number.
-Values like this can cause a script to have a problem.
-It is much easier to find this kind of a problem by executing individual lines in the console window where you can see the results immediately, than it is by debugging it from a field-calculation script.
+This calculation has an obvious mathematical error, but Acrobat JavaScript doesn't display an error message.
+Instead, as shown in Figure 5, it displays the word "Infinity."
+In this case, the result of the mathematical calculation is not quite a number.
+"Infinity" is a valid value in JavaScript and it can be used in both logical and mathematical expressions, but values like this can cause a script to have a problem if they are not properly handled.
+It is much easier to find this kind of issue by executing individual lines in the Console Window where you can see the results immediately, than it is to debug it from a field-calculation script.

 The next line of example code is something that might be used in a real script.
 It assigns a simple addition to a variable named ‘sum’.